Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems: Conclusion and perspective

 At the same time, our analysis naturally brings to light a variety of fundamental open problems.
 These problems indicate both the limitations of the present results and promising avenues for further exploration.
 In the following, we list and discuss several of these open directions.

 \begin{enumerate}

-\item \textbf{Unification of spectral and standard SIEs}: The spectral SIE developed in this work has the distinct advantage that it bounds the generation rate of R\'enyi entanglement for $\alpha<1$, a feature that the standard SIE does not possess.
-This, in turn, allows one to control computational complexity in a more refined way.
-However, as discussed in Sec.~\ref{Sec:optimatlity_spec:SIE}, the specialization of the spectral SIE to $\alpha=1$ does not necessarily recover the standard SIE.
-Moreover, as already emphasized in Ref.~\cite{PhysRevA.109.042404}, the case $\alpha=1$ exhibits special properties that set it apart from $\alpha<1$.
-It therefore remains a major challenge to develop a unified theorem that fully integrates the spectral and the standard SIE frameworks into a comprehensive theory of dynamical entanglement growth.

-Related to this issue, our results show that the bound is sharp only for $\alpha=1/2$, but the optimal bound for $\alpha>1/2$ remains open.
+\item \textbf{Unification of spectral and standard SIEs}: The spectral SIE developed in this work has the distinct advantage that it provides bounds on the generation rate of R\'enyi entanglement for $\alpha<1$, a feature not available in the standard SIE.
+This refinement allows for a more precise control of computational complexity.
+However, an important limitation arises: the spectral SIE, when specialized to $\alpha = 1$, does not straightforwardly recover the standard SIE.
+As emphasized in Ref.~\cite{PhysRevA.109.042404}, the case $\alpha=1$ exhibits special properties that set it apart from the regime $\alpha<1$.
+Consequently, a major open challenge is to develop a unified theorem that fully integrates the spectral and standard SIE frameworks into a comprehensive theory of dynamical entanglement growth.
+At the present stage of our understanding, our results show that the bound is sharp only for $\alpha=1/2$, whereas the optimal bound for $\alpha>1/2$ remains unknown.

-\item \textbf{Limits of operator approximability}: Proposition~\ref{No_go_theorem_approx} shows that small SE strength does not guarantee an efficient approximation of the time-evolution operator, thereby revealing a complexity separation between the full unitary and time-evolved states.
+\item \textbf{Limits of operator approximability}: Proposition~\ref{No_go_theorem_approx} shows that small SE strength does not guarantee an efficient approximation of the time-evolution operator, thereby revealing a complexity separation between the full unitary operator and time-evolved states.
 However, once we allow the Schmidt rank to depend on the Hilbert space dimension $\mD_{AB}$, it remains unresolved whether the required scaling is polynomial in $\mD_{AB}$ or only logarithmic in $\mD_{AB}$.
 Clarifying this point is crucial for achieving a more \emph{quantitative} understanding of complexity separation in many-body quantum dynamics.

 \item \textbf{Sufficient conditions for operator-level low-rank approximation (Conjecture~\ref{conj:operator_approx})}: This problem is closely related to the problem discussed above.
-While small SE strength is known to be insufficient to guarantee low-rank approximations at the operator level, it is conjectured that small $\alpha$-SE strength $\bar J_\alpha$ (Def.~\ref{Def:Interaction_strength_renyi}) might suffice.
+While small SE strength is known to be insufficient to guarantee low-rank approximations at the operator level, it is conjectured that small $\alpha$-SE strength $\bar{\mJ}_\alpha$ (Def.~\ref{Def:Interaction_strength_renyi}) might suffice.
 Proving this conjecture and determining the exact functional dependence $g_\alpha(D)$ would close a major gap between state-level and operator-level approximability.